AdobeDocs/campaign-classic.pt-BR/help/workflow/using/update-data.md

 ## Seleção dos campos a serem atualizados {#selecting-the-fields-to-be-updated}

-Use a opção **[!UICONTROL Automatically associate fields with the same name]** para que o Adobe Campaign identifique os campos a serem atualizados de forma automática.
+Use the **[!UICONTROL Automatically associate fields with the same name]** option in order for Adobe Campaign to automatically identify the fields to be updated.

 ![](assets/s_advuser_update_data_3b.png)